jacobphillips99/mallet/src/mallet/config/README.md

 ## Rate Limit Configuration

 Rate limits are configured in YAML files.
-The system will look for a `rate_limits.yaml` file in:
+The system will look for a `rate_limits.yaml` file inthe current working directory.

-1. The current working directory
-2. The `~/.vlm_autoeval/` directory
-3. The package config directory

 Example `rate_limits.yaml`: